silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/01_Creating_And_Editing_Content/05_Inserting_Links.md

 2. Select a page from the **Select a page** dropdown field.
 3. Select a page to link and click the button ***Insert link***.

-[note]
+> [!NOTE]
-There are different processes for internal and external links.
+> There are different processes for internal and external links.
 When pages are moved or deleted, the links on other pages of the site will be automatically changed to the new pages location.
 This allows you to move pages around without worrying about breaking the site's structure or checking the site for broken links.
-[/note]

 ### Anchor on a page